sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-201/assignment-2.md

    - repo has an owner and with the other partner(s) listed as a collaborator(s);
    - repo contains at least two alternating commits (NOT including the resolved conflict below) from each partner (four commits at minimum; six for a group of three) within the same time period (i.e. during a pair coding session).
 2. 2 Merge Commits: 15 Points
-   - A link to the specific merge commit is provided with submission.
+   - Two links to the specific merge commits are provided with submission.
    - The commit has two parents.
    - The commit has the message "Resolved conflict".
    - The resolving commit was pushed by YOU (i.e. each of you needs to resolve a conflict to receive marks for their submission).